sugarcrm/SugarRepairsModule/README.md

 ##Issues Addressed
 * Workflows with invalid fields
-> Disables any workflows with missing or invalid fields
+> Disables any workflows with missing or invalid fields.

 #Process Author Repairs
 Corrects common issues with Process Author Definitions.